Tag

 The processor, also known as the central processing unit (CPU) is arguably the most important component inside any computer.
 Whether you’ve got one of the best processors on the market or you’re running an entry-level machine, your processor always serves as the brain of the operation.
 It sends instructions to all the other pieces of hardware in your device and is responsible for executing each and every task.
 If you’d like to read a more in-depth explanation about the CPU itself, check out our guide to what is a CPU.

 Every processor has a limited capacity at which it can execute commands and run various programs.
 The better the CPU, the more tasks you can simultaneously perform without a hitch.
 However, no matter how powerful the CPU is, every chip will eventually hit its maximum capacity and begin slowing down.
-This will depend on your current CPU usage: In other words, the number of your processor is being made to do at the same time.
+This will depend on your current CPU usage: In other words, the number of things your processor is being made to do at the same time.

 Fluctuations in CPU usage are normal and nothing to worry about — as long as your PC continues running smoothly.
 If you’re unsatisfied with the performance of your PC, the first step is to check its CPU usage.